Argentina's peso, stock exchange plunge after Macri vote defeat | DW | 12.08.2019

 Opposition candidate Alberto Fernandez — whose running mate is scandal-plagued former President Cristina Fernandez de Kirchner — secured an unexpected 15.5 percentage point margin over the president.

-Fernandez has suggested he would seek to "rework" Argentina's standby agreement with IMF.
-Markets are also worried over de Kirchner, whose eight years in office as president from 2007 to 2015 were marked by a balance of payments crisis, interventionist state policies, currency controls and protectionism.
+Fernandez has suggested he would seek to "rework" Argentina's standby agreement with the IMF.
+Markets are also worried over de Kirchner, whose years as president from 2007 to 2015 were marked by a balance of payments crisis, interventionist state policies, currency controls and protectionism.
 She currently faces multiple corruption probes.

-"This is just a taste of what's going to happen" if the populist opposition wins the election, Macri warned on Monday.

 Fernandez blamed the market implosion on government policies.